top

 DNS Leak Testing Explained: Key Functions and How to Interpret Results

-DNS Leak Testing Explained: Key Functions and How to Interpret ResultsbonniedateTime2025-09-15 17:45
+DNS Leak Testing Explained: Key Functions and How to Interpret ResultsbonniedateTime2025-09-16 01:45

 iconiconiconiconicon

 With the widespread use of the internet and increasing cybersecurity concerns, DNS leak testing has become an essential measure for protecting user privacy and data security.
 DNS (Domain Name System) is responsible for translating domain names into IP addresses.
-However, when using a VPN or proxy, if DNS requests are not sent through an encrypted channel, a DNS leak may occur, exposing the user's real IP address and browsing activity.
+However, when using proxy, if DNS requests are not sent through an encrypted channel, a DNS leak may occur, exposing the user's real IP address and browsing activity.
 This article provides a comprehensive overview of the importance of DNS leak testing from the perspectives of basic functions, result analysis, and tool applications.

 1.Core Functions of DNS Leak Testing